-(3) Ballots for the election shall be sent to each member of OP& F who is eligible to vote in this election to the address of such eligible member.
-For an election of the "employee member," the deadline is as of the close of business on the first Monday in March of the year of the election provided the person is not a retirant on the first Monday in April of the year of the election, as shown in OP& F's records.
-For an election of the "retirant member," the deadline is as of the close of business on the first Monday in April of the year of the election, as shown in OP& F's records.
-In furtherance thereof, OP& F will determine the person's eligibility status as a "member" of OP& F, based upon the payroll that is posted to OP& F's books and records, after having been filed in accordance with the terms of section 742.32 of the Revised Code (report of employee deductions; transmission of warrants or checks) and rule 742-5-03 of the Administrative Code and approved by OP& F.
+(3) Ballots for the election shall be sent to each member of OP&F who is eligible to vote in this election to the address of such eligible member.
+For an election of the "employee member," the deadline is as of the close of business on the first Monday in March of the year of the election provided the person is not a retirant on the first Monday in April of the year of the election, as shown in OP&F's records.
+For an election of the "retirant member," the deadline is as of the close of business on the first Monday in April of the year of the election, as shown in OP&F's records.
+In furtherance thereof, OP&F will determine the person's eligibility status as a "member" of OP&F, based upon the payroll that is posted to OP&F's books and records, after having been filed in accordance with the terms of section 742.32 of the Revised Code and rule 742-5-03 of the Administrative Code and approved by OP&F.

-(4) Ballots are to be returned directly to the elections administrator and must be received not later than four p.m. on the third Tuesday in May of the year of the election.
-Ballots received later than that date will not be counted, but if OP& F receives a ballot prior to this deadline, the ballot will be sent to the elections administrator.
+(4) Ballots are to be returned directly to the independent elections administrator and must be received not later than four p.m. on the third Tuesday in May of the year of the election.
+Ballots received later than that date will not be counted, but if OP&F receives a ballot prior to this deadline, the ballot will be sent to the elections administrator.

-(6) The elections administrator will make the final determination of the validity of all ballots, count the ballots and announce and certify the results of the election to the elections committee and/or the board of trustees not later than four p.m. on the last Tuesday in May following the date that the ballots were mailed to eligible members.
+(6) The independent elections administrator will make the final determination of the validity of all ballots, count the ballots and announce and certify the results of the election to the board of trustees not later than the last Wednesday in May following the date that the ballots were mailed to eligible members.

 (1) The election may be conducted by paper ballots, through electronic or other alternate methods, such as telephone voting, or a combination thereof, as determined by the board of trustees from time to time.